-(A) In order to prevail in an election, a choice must receive more than fifty per cent of the number equal to the total valid ballots cast, provided, however, that in any representation election in which the choices are an employee organization and "no representative," and the resulting vote is equally divided, it will be determined that "no representative" has prevailed; provided, further, that in a decertification election in which the resulting vote is equally divided between the incumbent representative and "no representative," it will be determined that the incumbent has prevailed.
+(A) In order to prevail in an election, a choice must receive more than fifty per cent of the total number of valid ballots cast.
+In any representation election in which the choices are an employee organization and "no representative," and the resulting vote is equally divided, it will be determined that "no representative" has prevailed.
+In a decertification election in which the resulting vote is equally divided between the incumbent representative and "no representative," it will be determined that the incumbent has prevailed.

-(C) In a runoff election between two employee organizations where the results of the runoff election are equally divided between the employee organizations, the incumbent prevails.
+(C) In a runoff election between two employee organizations, with one of the employee organizations being the incumbent, and where the results of the runoff election are equally divided between the employee organizations, the incumbent prevails.

 Promulgated Under: 119.03